 These flyers are specific to Maryland Laws

 Don’t be a schmuck and try to do this when you’re truly drunk or high.
 You’ll just end up face down on the hood of your car and being cuffed behind your back.

-In order for this to work, you need to be coherent, logical, and prepared for a safe encounter with police.
+In order for this to work, you need to be coherent, logical and prepared for a safe encounter with the police.

 Getting Arrested at a DUI Checkpoint in Maryland

 If you are placed under arrest at a Maryland DUI checkpoint, do not speak with any officers or answer any questions.
 Wait until you have an experienced DUI attorney present.
 A Maryland DUI attorney can advise you on:

 - Potential consequences of your charge

 - How to approach the legal proceedings following your arrest

 To schedule a consultation for your individual case fill out the form below or call (443) 559-4384.